- Website that reports on the Arab-Israeli Mideast conflict “from a Palestinian perspective”

 - Supports the Hamas-inspired BDS movement

-Launched in February 2001 as a project of the Middle East Cultural and Charitable Society, the Electronic Intifada (EI) is a not-for-profit, independent website that publishes news articles and commentary focusing on “the question of Palestine, the Israeli-Palestinian conflict, and the economic, political, legal, and human dimensions of Israel’s … occupation of Palestinian territories.”
+Launched in February 2001 as a project of the Middle East Cultural and Charitable Society, which provides humanitarian support to displaced Iraqis in the Middle East, the Electronic Intifada (EI) is a not-for-profit, independent website that publishes news articles and commentary focusing on “the question of Palestine, the Israeli-Palestinian conflict, and the economic, political, legal, and human dimensions of Israel’s … occupation of Palestinian territories.”
 Specifically, EI seeks to provide an alternative to what it calls “the prevailing pro-Israeli slant in U.S. media coverage by offering information from a Palestinian perspective.”

 EI’s executive director and principal founder is the Palestinian activist Ali Abunimah.
-His EI co-founders were: (a) Arjan El Fassed, a former Dutch politician who has had ties to the Nablus-based Center for Palestine Research and Studies, the ICCO (a Dutch inter-church development organization), LAW, Oxfam International, and Al-Awda; (b) Laurie King, an associate professor of anthropology at Georgetown University and a former editor (from 1998-2000) of the Middle East Report; and (c) Nigel Parry, an Internet consultant who once served as a webmaster for Birzeit University in the West Bank.
+His EI co-founders were: (a) Arjan El Fassed, a former Dutch politician who has had ties to the Nablus-based Center for Palestine Research and Studies, the Interchurch Organization for Development Cooperation (ICCO), LAW, Oxfam International, and Al-Awda; (b) Laurie King, an associate professor of anthropology at Georgetown University and a former editor (from 1998-2000) of the Middle East Report; and (c) Nigel Parry, an Internet consultant who once served as a webmaster for Birzeit University in the West Bank.

 Closely allied with the International Solidarity Movement (ISM), EI not only refers to Israel’s creation in 1948 as Al Nakba (Arabic for The Catastrophe), but claims that “the … Nakba is ongoing” even today.
 Moreover, articles published by EI routinely smear Israel as a “racist” nation that practices “apartheid” and targets its Palestinian neighbors with all manner of “atrocities” such as “ethnic cleansing,” “genocide,” “war crimes,” “crimes against humanity,” “extermination,” “human rights violations,” “state terrorism,” and “massacres.”

 EI reveres the memory of former ISM member Rachel Corrie, an anti-Israel activist whose accidental death during an Israeli anti-terrorism maneuver in 2003 has long been exploited for propaganda purposes by pro-Palestinian radicals falsely depicting her death as a murder.
-A few days after Corrie’s death, EI’s Laurie King praised the late activist for her “grit,” maturity,” “bravery,” “intellect,” and “unshakable conviction that all human beings deserve freedom, safety and dignity.”
+A few days after Corrie’s death, EI’s Laurie King, in an article titled “Of Broken Bodies and Unbreakable Laws,” praised the late activist for her “grit,” maturity,” “bravery,” “intellect,” and “unshakable conviction that all human beings deserve freedom, safety and dignity.”

 EI strongly supports the Boycott, Divestment & Sanctions (BDS) movement, a Hamas-inspired initiative that aims to use various forms of public protest, economic pressure, and court rulings to advance the Hamas agenda of permanently destroying Israel as a Jewish nation-state.